catalina1993/SpellFinder-main/README.md

 -  Live API Data – Spells are fetched dynamically from the D&D 5E API.
 -  Favorite Spells List – Save your favorite spells for quick access.
 -  Mobile-Responsive UI – A clean and modern dark-themed interface.
--  About & Help Pages – Learn more about the tool and how to use it.

 ##  Screens
 - **Home Page** – Search & filter spells.